 New intestacy rules increase the amount spouses can inherit

-The intestacy rules are being updated to allow a surviving spouse or civil partner to inherit more of their deceased partner’s estate.
-From February 2020 the amount of the fixed sum goes up.
+The intestacy rules are now updated to allow a surviving spouse or civil partner to inherit more of their deceased partner’s estate.
+From February 2020 the amount of the fixed sum is ncreased.

 The statutory legacy

 In 2014 the government fixed £250,000 as the amount a spouse or civil partner could receive under the intestacy rules*.
 The government also pledged to review that amount every 5 years.
 There should, therefore, have been an increase in 2019 but the introduction of the increase was delayed until February 2020.